Samibo-cmd/alx-system_engineering-devops/0x02-shell_redirections/README.md

-11-directories contains a command line that counts the number of directories and subdirectories in the current directory 12-newest_files contains a command to list newest files in the current directory 13-unique contains a command that sorts unique file
+11-directories contains a command line that counts the number of directories and subdirectories in the current directory 12-newest_files contains a command to list newest files in the current directory 13-unique contains a command that sorts unique file 14-findthatword contains a command to diplay lines containing the pattern "root"